Businesses, workers affected by tightened Covid-19 rules to get govt support

 About half of the $1.2 billion will come from an amount that was originally budgeted for the Deep Tunnel Sewerage System and the North-South Corridor.

-The remaining will be reallocated from the under-utilisation of development expenditure, mainly due to delays in projects arising from Covid-19.
+The remaining will be reallocated from the under-utilisation of development expenditure, mainly due to delays in projects as a result of the pandemic.

 A Supplementary Supply Bill will be introduced to effect the reallocation of $1.2 billion.
 Past reserves will not be tapped.